 About KVC Nebraska

-As the largest child placing agency in the state, KVC recruits, trains, licenses and supports foster families, providing care for more than 1,000 children and adolescents.
-KVC also raises funds privately to underwrite an annual Resource Family Conference where approximately 600 resource parents, children and volunteers come together to learn from and be inspired by national speakers and experts, network with each other, and enjoy family activities.
+We recruit, train, license and support foster families, providing care for more than 1,000 children and adolescents.
+KVC also raises funds privately to underwrite a bi-annual Resource Family Conference where approximately 600 resource parents, children and volunteers come together to learn from, and be inspired by national speakers and experts, network and enjoy fun family activities.